ModDota/moddota.github.io/_articles/assets/extracting-and-compiling-vtex-files.md

 # Extracting and Compiling VTEX files

 Hello everybody.
-Recently, I've been looking through the .VTEX files used by most of the sprites and particle effects in-game, but I couldn't find any extensive documentation about it.
+Recently, I've been looking through the `.VTEX` files used by most of the sprites and particle effects in-game, but I couldn't find any extensive documentation about it.
 Therefore, I decided to write this little guide in case anybody else finds it useful.

 ## Extracting from VTEX

-1. Extracting images from compiled VTEX files (.VTEX_C) is actually quite simple, but we need those files first.
-If you haven't already extracted them, you can find them in pak01_dir.vpk, which is located in your dota_ugc\game\dota_imported folder.
+1. Extracting images from compiled VTEX files (`.VTEX_C`) is actually quite simple, but we need those files first.
+If you haven't already extracted them, you can find them in `pak01_dir.vpk`, which is located in your dota_ugc\game\dota_imported folder.
 Use a tool like GCFScape or [Source 2 Viewer](https://s2v.app/) to open and extract the files that you need.

 ![img](/images/external/xsQnBg9.png)